Sinclair Daniel

 Sinclair Daniel is an American actress.
 She is best known for playing Nella in The Other Black Girl and Chris Winslow in the fifth installment of the Insidious series, Insidious: The Red Door.

 Early life

 Daniel was born in New York City on April 5, 1997, to an African American family.
-She attended La Salle High School in New York and graduated with a bachelor of fine arts degree from New York University Tisch School of the Arts.
+She attended La Salle High School in Pasadena and graduated with a bachelor of fine arts degree from New York University Tisch School of the Arts.

 Career

 Daniel began her acting career in 2019 but the start of it was disrupted by COVID.
 Daniel's first main role came when she played the lead character Nella in the horror series The Other Black Girl.

 She played Dalton's college friend Chris in Insidious: The Red Door.
 Daniel was labeled by Blumhouse Productions as a new scream queen.

-Daniel is currently scheduled to appear in the James Wan produced series The Copenhagen Test alongside Melissa Barrera and Simu Liu.
+Daniel appeared in the James Wan produced series The Copenhagen Test, alongside Melissa Barrera and Simu Liu.